ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

 Follow the steps below to start a test debug session.

-1. Select **Ballerina Test** from the drop down available in the upper left corner to start a test debugging session.
+1. Select **Ballerina Test** from the drop-down available in the upper left corner to start a test debugging session.

 2. Click the **Start Debugging** icon on the upper left corner to start debugging.